IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The selection of the TE path should consider both the TE requirements and the binding requirements of the L2/L3 VPN network service.

-In general, the binding requirements for a network service (e.g., L2/L3 VPN) can be categorized into three main cases:
+In general, the binding requirements for a network service (e.g., L2/L3 VPN) depend on the the service isolation requirements (e.g., as discussed in {{Section 8 of ?RFC9543}}) and can be categorized into three main cases:

-1. The customer is asking for VPN isolation to dynamically create and bind tunnels to the service so that they are not shared by other services (e.g. VPN).

-   The level of isolation can be different:

-   {: type="a"}

-   1. Hard isolation with deterministic latency implies that the L2/L3 VPN requires a set of dedicated TE tunnels.
-These tunnels neither share resources with other services, nor compete for bandwidth with other tunnels, ensuring deterministic latency performance.
+1. The L2/L3 VPN is bound to a set of dedicated TE tunnels, which neither share resources with other services, nor compete for bandwidth with other tunnels, ensuring deterministic latency performance.

-   1. Hard isolation but without deterministic characteristics

-   1. Soft isolation means the tunnels associated with L2/L3 VPN are dedicated to that but can compete for bandwidth with other tunnels.
+1. The L2/L3 VPN is bound to a set of dedicated TE tunnels, which can compete for bandwidth with other tunnels.

+1. The L2/L3 VPN is bound to a set of TE tunnels which can shared with other services.

 1. The customer does not require isolation and may request a VPN service where the associated tunnels are shared across multiple VPNs.